Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 **_Merging daily_activity and sleep_day datasets_**

-The number of unique users (id) in datasets ‘daily_activity’ and ‘sleep_day’ is 33 and 22 respectively, so a full join will be performed in other to merge both datasets into 1 and store in it a new data frame.
+Regarding the “Merging daily_activity and sleep_day datasets,” the number of unique users (id) in datasets ‘daily_activity’ and ‘sleep_day’ was 33 and 22, respectively.
+So, a full join was performed to merge both datasets into one, stored in a new data frame.

-With the “sleep_day” column now in the Date datatype, performing the merge with the “daily_activity_v1” data accurately will be best based on the matching dates.
+With the “sleep_day” column now in the Date datatype, the merge with the “daily_activity_v1” data accurately was performed based on the matching dates.

 ``` r
 activity_sleep <- merge(daily_activity, sleep_day,